Note

 No external numbers are needed for the product if the product numbers / SKUs are identical to the product numbers in Shopware.

-This data is only available for parent articles:
+This data is only available for main products:

 -